dgerabagi/data-curation-environment/flattened_repo.md

 ## 3. Implementation Status & Notes

 ### Keyboard Navigation & Internal Drag-Drop
-These features are stable and complete.
-The internal drag-drop includes robust validation to prevent invalid moves.
+These features are stable and complete, with the exception of the noted spacebar bug.

 ### External Drag and Drop (De-Prioritized as of C61)

 -   **Status:** **On Hold.**
 -   **Summary of Attempts:** Multiple approaches were attempted between C54 and C60 to implement file drops from outside the webview (e.g., from the OS or the native VS Code Explorer).
-    1.  **Standard HTML5 API (`dataTransfer.files`):** This worked for drops from the OS but failed for drops from the VS Code Explorer, as the `files` collection is empty for security reasons.
+    1.  **Standard HTML5 API (`dataTransfer.files`):** This worked for drops from the OS (did it though? i was never able to drag-drop from os. that was the test i was trying repeatedly. this might be incorrectly worded.) but failed for drops from the VS Code Explorer, as the `files` collection is empty for security reasons.
     2.  **VS Code URI-based API (`text/uri-list`):** This approach correctly captured the URI of the file being dropped from the VS Code Explorer.
 The URI was passed to the backend, which then used the `vscode.workspace.fs.copy()` API.
 -   **Root Cause of Failure:** Despite correctly implementing the URI-based approach, the drag-and-drop events (`onDrop`, `onDragOver`) failed to fire reliably or at all when dragging from an external source into the webview.
 The root cause appears to be a complex interaction with VS Code's webview security model, event propagation, and possibly the Workspace Trust feature, which could not be resolved within a reasonable number of cycles.
 -   **Path Forward:** This feature is now considered a **tertiary, long-term research goal**.
 The core functionality of the extension is not dependent on it.
 Future attempts may be made if new VS Code APIs become available or if a less complex solution is discovered.
 For now, users can add new files using the native VS Code Explorer, the "New File..." button in the DCE toolbar, or by simply creating the file, which will then appear on refresh.